mojaloop/iacv2-docs/README.md

 Create a client config by choosing the remote gateway just created as the “Remote Access Gateway” and pressing "create config".
 Type a unique client id to identify the client configuration
 ![](netmakerClientConfig.png)

-Download the wireguard vpn profile and share to the user in a secure way.
+Download the client config created above and share it with the user.
+User can import by choosing “Import Tunnel(s) from file..” option in wireguard vpn client.

 ## Login to vault